 - Limited scalability (fog is not as scalable as cloud)

 Fog Computing vs. Cloud Computing: Key Differences

 Cloud vs. fog concepts are very similar to each other.
-But still, there is the difference between cloud and fog computing on some parameters.
+But still, there is a difference between cloud and fog computing on some parameters.
 Here is a point-by-point comparison of fog computing and cloud computing:

-- Cloud architecture is centralized and consists of large data centers that can be located around the globe, thousand miles away from client devices.
+- Cloud architecture is centralized and consists of large data centers that can be located around the globe, a thousand miles away from client devices.
 Fog architecture is distributed and consists of millions of small nodes located as close to client devices as possible.

-- Fog acts like a mediator between data centers and hardware, and hence it is closer to end-users.
+- Fog acts as a mediator between data centers and hardware, and hence it is closer to end-users.
 If there is no fog layer, the cloud communicates with devices directly, which is time-consuming.